 Excellent for: Wildlife for families, Self-drive, Birdwatching

-Welgevonden, meaning ‘well-found’, is a private game reserve, malaria-free, lying on Waterberg plateau with vast plains, hosting the largest population of white rhino in Africa.
-The number of visitors to the reserve is limited, resulting in a truly intimate wildlife experience in a premier game sanctuary.
+Welgevonden, meaning ‘well-found’, is a private game reserve, lying on the vast plains of the Waterberg plateau and hosting the largest population of white rhino in Africa.
+The number of visitors to the reserve is limited, resulting in a truly intimate wildlife experience in a premier sanctuary.

 Where: Limpopo Province